-The AC power cord must be a three-conductor, no. 12 AWG (American Wire Gauge) or no. 14 SWG (British Standard Wire Gauge), heavy-duty cord with ground, properly wired and in good electrical condition.
-Keep it as short as possible (no more than 12 feet (3.7 m)).
-Place all cords so they will not be stepped on, tripped over, or otherwise subject to damage or stress.
+An extension cord or electrical outlet must accept a three-prong plug.
+The extension cord should be a three-wire No. 12 AWG (American Wire Gauge) or no. 14 (British Standard Wire Gauge), and be as short as possible (no more than 12 feet (3.7 m).
+The use of an improper extension cord could result in fire or an electrical shock.